Darhaal/chess-structure-clustering/README.md

 - Long-term planning, piece coordination, and deep positional compensation are hard to encode numerically.
 - Stockfish evaluations are sampled only at selected positions to keep computation feasible.
 - Outlier filtering removes some unusual games that may be real tactical examples.
-- ECO/opening features may reflect opening choice rather than actual playing style.
+- Opening-family structure can overlap with playing-style interpretation.
-- There are no ground-truth labels for chess style, so evaluation depends on both metrics and interpretation.
+- There are no ground-truth labels for chess style.

-## Future Work

-Possible extensions:

-- Use a larger dataset.
-- Extract features from more phases of the game.
-- Compare early-game, middlegame, and endgame structures.
-- Use deeper Stockfish evaluation or more evaluation points.
-- Add graph-based board representations.
-- Use autoencoders or representation learning instead of only manual features.
-- Build an interactive visualization of clusters.
-- Compare clusters with player rating, time control, or opening family.

-## Tech Stack

-- Python
-- pandas
-- NumPy
-- scikit-learn
-- python-chess
-- Stockfish
-- matplotlib
-- Jupyter Notebook

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Notice

-This repository is an academic and portfolio project.

-Raw Lichess PGN database files and the Stockfish engine binary are not included in this repository.

-Please do not submit this project as your own academic work.